cloudless-hq/atreyu/README.md

 After that you will have the ayu command available. just run `ayu --help` for an overview of the options.

-The first time use atreyu, you need to initialize the atreyu store in your home directory
+The first time you use atreyu, you need to initialize the atreyu store in your home directory

 ```bash
 ayu init
 ```

-You can start a standard dev server in the current folder with running `ayu`
+You can start a standard dev server in the current folder by running `ayu`

+For detailed documentation please have a look at https://atreyu.dev

 ## Contributing
 For working on atreyu itself.